microfarad-de/smart-pump/README.md

 One usually fills the water of the caravan on board tank from a canister trolley of some sort.
 Whereas a 12 Volt water pump is often used to transfer the water from the canister into the on board tank.
 The smart pump controller provieds the following features:
-* Automatically deactivate the water pump if the latter runs dry
+* Automatically deactivate the water pump if it runs dry
 * Automatically deactivate the water pump if the caravan tank gets full when filling through the caravan's city water connection
-* Periodically attempt to top up the caravan tank when using the caravan's city water connection The controller detects one of the following three water pump states by constantly measuring its current draw:
+* Periodically attempt to top up the caravan tank when using the caravan's city water connection

+The controller detects one of the following three water pump states by constantly measuring its current draw:
 * Regular pumping
 * Water flow blocked by the float valve when the caravan tank becomes full
-* Dry run due to the external canister running out of water The controller is designed to work with "Comet Lux-Plus" water pump whose approximate current draw measured at 13.0 V is shown in the following table:
+* Dry run due to the external canister running out of water

+The controller is designed to work with "Comet Lux-Plus" water pump whose approximate current draw measured at 13.0 V is shown in the following table:

 | State          | Current  |